George Erskine: Second World War

 In 1939 Erskine became a General Staff Officer for 1st London Division of the Territorial Army (TA).
-In 1941 he was appointed commanding officer of the 2nd Battalion, KRRC, which was then part of the 69th Infantry Brigade, and was sent to North Africa, where he was awarded the Distinguished Service Order in November 1942.
+In 1941 he was appointed commanding officer of the 2nd Battalion, KRRC, which was then part of the 69th Infantry Brigade, and was sent to North Africa, where he was appointed a Companion of the Distinguished Service Order in November 1942.
 He served as Brigadier General Staff (BGS) of XIII Corps, commanded by William Gott, a fellow officer of the KRRC, then Brian Horrocks and Miles Dempsey in 1942.
 He was then promoted to acting major general on 24 January 1943 and was appointed General Officer Commanding (GOC) 7th Armoured Division.
 He served with the division in North Africa, Italy and Normandy between 1943 and 1944.

 During the Battle of Normandy in June and July 1944, the British Second Army commander, Lieutenant General Miles Dempsey, was unimpressed with the performance of the 7th Armoured Division and the VIII Corps commander, Lieutenant General Richard O'Connor, considered Erskine's direction of the division during Operation Goodwood excessively cautious.
 Shortly afterwards, in the difficult bocage country during Operation Bluecoat, the 7th Armoured Division failed to gain its objectives and Erskine was sacked and replaced by Gerald Lloyd-Verney.
 In spite of his indifferent performance as a field commander, Erskine had qualities which suited him to other roles and this episode proved only a temporary setback to his career.
 He became Head of the Supreme Headquarters Allied Expeditionary Force Mission to Belgium in 1944 and then GOC 43rd (Wessex) Infantry Division in 1945.